viclai/lesion-growth-predictor/README.md

 # Installation
 Download or clone this repository.

-Make sure Python 2.7 or above is installed on your machine.
+Make sure Python **2.x** is installed on your machine.
 The following packages are used in the scripts.

 * [numpy](http://www.numpy.org/)